logo.png

 The Scale and Speed of Change

-The administration’s push to reduce the federal workforce—potentially targeting 100,000 to 200,000 probationary employees and beyond—marks one of the most significant overhauls in U.S. history.
-DOGE’s mandate to cut “wasteful” spending and eliminate expired programs is ambitious, aiming for savings in the trillions.
-Meanwhile, President Trump’s tariff proposals, including a 10% universal tariff and up to 60% on Chinese goods, are being fast-tracked to reshape trade dynamics and fund tax cuts.
-These moves, while politically popular, are being implemented with breakneck speed, leaving little room for deliberate analysis of their broader implications.
+The administration's push to reduce the federal workforce — potentially targeting 100,000 to 200,000 probationary employees and beyond — marks one of the most significant overhauls in U.S. history.
+DOGE's mandate to cut "wasteful" spending and eliminate expired programs is ambitious, aiming for savings in the trillions.
+Meanwhile, tariff proposals including a 10% universal tariff and up to 60% on Chinese goods are being fast-tracked to reshape trade dynamics and fund tax cuts.

+These moves are being implemented with breakneck speed, leaving little room for deliberate analysis of their broader implications.
 From an ERM standpoint, the scale and velocity of these changes amplify risk exposure.
-Rapid workforce reductions and tariff impositions disrupt operational continuity, supply chains, and service delivery—areas where stability is paramount.
-Without a structured approach to risk identification and mitigation, the administration risks triggering unintended consequences that could undermine its own objectives.
+Rapid workforce reductions and tariff impositions disrupt operational continuity, supply chains, and service delivery — areas where stability is paramount.

-Applying ISO 31000: A Framework for Managing Risk
+Applying ISO 31000: The Four-Step Framework

 1. Establishing the Context